Grease (film): Casting

-John Travolta had previously worked with Stigwood on Saturday Night Fever, recorded the top-10 hit "Let Her In" in 1976, and had previously appeared as Doody in a touring production of the stage version of Grease.
-As part of a three-picture deal with Stigwood, Travolta was given the lead role after Henry Winkler (then starring as Arthur "Fonzie" Fonzarelli on Paramount's TV series Happy Days) turned down the role for fear of being typecast as a greaser character.
+John Travolta had previously worked with Stigwood on Saturday Night Fever, recorded the top-10 hit "Let Her In" in 1976, and appeared as Doody in a touring production of the stage version of Grease.
+As part of a three-picture deal with Stigwood, Travolta was given the lead role after Henry Winkler (then starring as Arthur "Fonzie" Fonzarelli in Paramount's TV series Happy Days) turned down the role for fear of becoming typecast as a greaser character.
 (Winkler would later regret the decision.)
 Director Randal Kleiser had never directed a theatrical feature before this but had directed Travolta in the 1976 telefilm The Boy in the Plastic Bubble; Kleiser helped Travolta maintain focus as he grieved the death of Diana Hyland (his girlfriend at the time and his on-screen mother in Bubble).

 Before Newton-John was hired, Allan Carr was considering numerous names such as Carrie Fisher, Ann-Margret, Deborah Raffin, Susan Dey and Marie Osmond for the lead role.
 Fisher, who had recently finished Star Wars, was ultimately rejected because neither Stigwood nor Carr knew if she could sing.
-Osmond almost took the role before she realized the extent to which the character transformed into a rebel and turned it down to star in Goin' Coconuts instead.
+Osmond almost took the role before she realized the extent to which the character transformed into a rebel; she turned it down to instead star in Goin' Coconuts.
 Carr eventually chose Newton-John after a chance encounter at a soireé hosted by Helen Reddy.
-Newton-John had done little acting before this film, with only two film credits (1965's Funny Things Happen Down Under and the little-seen 1970 film Toomorrow, which predated her singing breakthrough) to her name up to that time; she requested a screen test prior to accepting the role.
-Newton-John thought that she wasn't going to get cast as she was 28 years old.
-Newton-John agreed to a reduced asking price in exchange for star billing and the ability to rewrite the script, which included changing her character's origin to an Australian immigrant (to avoid having to emulate an American accent) and making her less passive.
-In a case of life imitating art, Newton-John's own musical career would undergo a transformation similar to that of the Sandy Olsson character; her next album after Grease, the provocatively titled Totally Hot, featured a much more sexual and pop-oriented approach, with Newton-John appearing on the album cover in similar all-leather attire and teased hair.
+Newton-John had done little acting; before this film she had only two film credits, both of which predated her singing breakthrough (1965's Funny Things Happen Down Under and the little-seen 1970 film Toomorrow), and she requested a screen test prior to accepting the role.
+She thought that she was not going to be cast, for she was 28 years old.
+She agreed to a reduced asking price in exchange for star billing and the ability to rewrite the script, which included changing her character's origin to an Australian immigrant (to avoid having to simulate an American accent) and making her less passive.
+In a case of life imitating art, Newton-John's own musical career would undergo a transformation similar to that of the Sandy Olsson character; her next album after Grease, the provocatively titled Totally Hot, featured a much more sexual and pop-oriented approach, with Newton-John appearing on the album cover in all-leather attire and teased hair similar to those her character affects late in Grease.